SAP Articles

 Consultant of ERP

-• Support finds order history instantly
+• Support pulls up order history in seconds

-2. How CRM Works with SAP
+How CRM Works with SAP

 I have been supporting SAP and CRM systems since 2012.
 At one manufacturing client in Saudi Arabia, when I first met them, their data mess taught me something important.
 They ran SAP with 200 people but couldn’t get their Sales Orders when needed.

 Here’s what went wrong at that company.
 Their SAP team sat in one building.
 CRM team worked across in Jeddah.
 One day, the sales team promised 5,000 parts to their biggest customer, during an Air Show.
-SAP showed zero stock.
-The customer left.
-So, their CEO called me and asked me to help him understand what went wrong.

 So, I had a chat with both teams and the problem became even more evident.
 So the problem was as follows: